 held by agent: provenance agent (pa) The provenance agent (OCC curator or external authority) holding that curatorial role.

-Metadata elements that may be associated with a provenance agent (pa) (graph: [entity provenance URL])
+Metadata elements that may be associated with a provenance agent (pa) (graph: https://w3id.org/oc/prov/)

 has name string: literal The name of a provenance agent (for people, usually in the format: given name followed by family name, separated by a space).